denten-books/plain-text/main.md

 "move" in Judo, and a part of *Koshi-Waza* or "hip technique."

-Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content, with form occuping the mediating, ambivalent role between matter and content.
+Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content, with form occupying a mediating, ambivalent role between matter and content.
 The history of Western aesthetics can be seen as pulling the work of art through one or several of these layers of analysis: as when Susan Sontag entreats her reader to pay more